Abss0x7tbh/bass/contrib/testdns/README.md

 testdns
 =======

-Abss0x7tbh's 'bass' is a good idea. 'testdns' is a tool to help identify valid resolvers for a given hostname. 'bass' aims to provide lists of resolvers for a given DNS provider, testdns (along with a handful of other free tools) aims to help us create these lists.
+testdns is a tool to help identify valid resolvers for a given hostname. 'bass' provides lists of resolvers for a given DNS provider, testdns (along with a handful of other free tools) aims to help us create these lists.

-lets imagine we're interested in finding resolvers for 'tripadvisor.com'. we follow the process described in detail in the main advisory.
+imagine we're interested in finding resolvers for 'tripadvisor.com'. we follow the process described in detail in the main advisory.

 running a whois on tripadvisor.com yields the following: